 These good things may seem trivial relative to the intensity of our suffering.
 In dire circumstances, they may be limited to the comfort of his nearness and the assurance of heaven.
 Nonetheless, we are always in proximity to goodness.

-God also produces goodness from our bad situations, regardless of their severity or our culpability.
+God also produces goodness from our bad situations, regardless of their severity or our culpability, in our lives or in the lives of those around us or both.

 God never lets our suffering exceed our coping ability as we walk in harmony with him.
 He never lets us encounter temptations we cannot resist.
 He limits how long our moral failures negatively impact our future generations.